jlettvin/Unicode/py2/README.md

 Words can be deleted and variants on words may lead to a canonical word.
 In threaded operation (other languages) this operation will need mutexes.

-See test_UniTree.py to see permitted operations.
+See test_Tree.py to see permitted operations.

 # Details

-## UniTree: Consider the words:
+## Tree: Consider the words:
 ```python
 [hello, hi, hola, hold, hole, work, world]
 ```

-### UniTree.py builds this dictionary tree structure (except with codepoints):
+### Tree.py builds this dictionary tree structure (except with codepoints):
 ```python
 tree = {
     u'h': {u'e': {u'l': {u'l': {u'o': {'$': set([u'hello'])}}}},